marksweiss/jekyll-octopod-example/README.md

 * Customizes the icon in the browsable RSS feed
 * Makes many changes to the sidebar include and layout, including adding a second RSS feed, moving the search box into the sidebar, adding a second Twitter link, displaying different text and displaying a different show log
 * Modifies the behavior of selected entries in listings to not hyperlink their title text

-This is the spirit in which you should use this project.
-Start with it, learn enough to control it, and build what you need. `jekyll` and `jekyll-octopod` are incredible projects.
-If you are a developer, you really should invest the modest amount of time to learn to use them to create the publishing setup that exactly fits your needs.
-The payoffs are a publishing workflow that is fast and minimal and lets you concentrate almost wholly on producing your content, and a savings of $10-40 a month vs. hosting a blog and podcast episodes with a commercial hosting service.